Al Roker is the weather and feature anchor of NBC News’ TODAY, as well as the co-host of 3rd hour of TODAY. He joined in January 1996.

-Al Roker has been the weather and feature anchor on NBC News’ TODAY since January 1996.
-Since July 2009 he has been co-host of the morning show “Wake Up with Al” on the Weather Channel.
-Until January of 2000, Roker also served as the weekday weather forecaster for News Channel 4’s early evening newscast Live at 5on WNBC-TV, NBC’s flagship owned and operated station in New York City.
+From July 2009 to September 2015, Roker served as co-host of the morning show “Wake Up with Al” on the Weather Channel.
+Until January 2000, Roker also served as the weekday weather forecaster for News Channel 4’s early evening newscast “Live at 5” on WNBC-TV, NBC’s flagship owned-and-operated station in New York City.

-New York magazine has twice named Roker Best Weatherman.
-He came to WNBC-TV as a weekend weathercaster in December 1983 from WKYC-TV, the NBC television station in Cleveland.
-Roker began his broadcasting career while still in college by landing a job as a weekend weatherman WTVH-TV in Syracuse, N.Y. in 1974.
+Roker came to WNBC-TV as a weekend weathercaster in December 1983 from WKYC-TV, the NBC television station in Cleveland.
+Roker began his broadcasting career while still in college by landing a job as a weekend weatherman at WTVH-TV in Syracuse, N.Y. in 1974.
 After graduation he moved on to weathercasting jobs in Washington, D.C.
-(1976-1978) and Cleveland, Ohio (1978-1983).
+(1976-1978) and Cleveland (1978-1983).

-In 1994, Roker founded Al Roker Entertainment, Inc. (ARE), a thriving multimedia company involved in the development and production of network, cable, home video, and public television projects.
+In 1994, Roker founded Al Roker Entertainment, Inc. (ARE), a thriving multimedia company involved in the development and production of network, cable, home video and public television projects.
 ARE produces programming for a diverse clientele including NBC News, Lifetime Television, A&E, The History Channel, E!, Discovery Networks, PBS, TV ONE, Oxygen, The Cartoon Network and NBC Television Stations Group.